 Restarts within Grace Period

-The total number of times a student has resumed an opportunity within 20 minutes after a test was paused (For example, if a test has been paused three times and the student resumed the opportunity within 20 minutes of two pauses but 35 minutes after the third pause, then this column will show two Restarts within Grace Period.
+The total number of times a student has resumed an opportunity within 20 minutes after an assessment was paused (For example, if an assessment has been paused three times and the student resumed the opportunity within 20 minutes of two pauses but 35 minutes after the third pause, then this column will show two Restarts within Grace Period.
 This column does not apply to PTs or the alternate assessments.)

-• A student has an idle period of 30 minutes before the test is paused automatically by the TDS.
-A test paused for more than 20 minutes will expire, and the student will not be able to review any previous answers.
+• A student has an idle period of 30 minutes before the assessment is paused automatically by the TDS.
+An assessment paused for more than 20 minutes will expire the session, and the student will not be able to review any previous answers.

-• Requests to reopen the test after it has been paused for longer than 20 minutes (Grace Period Extension) must be filed in STAIRS.
+• Requests to reopen the assessment after it has been paused for longer than 20 minutes (Grace Period Extension) must be filed in STAIRS.

-Date Completed The date when the student submitted the test for scoring
+The date when the student submitted the assessment for scoring

 Last Activity